Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 variation of the ratings in time, to avoid huge jumps in ratings.
 In the dynamic Bradley-Terry model, the prior that controls the variation of ratings in time is a Wiener process:

 $$
 r_i(t_1) - r_i(t_1)\sim N(0, |t_2-t_1|w^2) ,
 $$

-$w$ is a parameter of the model, that indicates the variability of ratings in time.
+where $w$ is a parameter of the model, that indicates the variability of ratings in time.
 The extreme case of $w = 0$ would mean static ratings.

 The WHR algorithm consists in computing, for each player, the $r(t)$ function